markneilcordero/markneilcordero/README.md

 Hello!
 I'm Mark, a passionate Full Stack Developer with a diverse skill set spanning web development, software development, Android development, data science, machine learning, and game development.
 I thrive on learning new technologies and continuously improving my expertise.
-Here is a snapshot of my skills and the technologies I work with:
+Here's an overview of my skills and the technologies I work with:

 ## Skills